life-itself/second-renaissance/content/wiki/index.md

-Welcome to *Seeds of the Second Renaissance: A Primer.*
+Welcome to *Seeds of the Second Renaissance: A Wiki.*

 ## Overviews & Maps